MadrigalStreetCartel/neuz/README.md

 No settings have to be changed by default.

-1. Use default theme (used by default)
+1. Use default theme -> Gold (used by default)
 2. Enable auto-attack (enabled by default)

 For optimal performance (optional and not necessarily needed):

-1. Disable weather effects
+1. Disable weather, event effects.
 3. Press <kbd>ESC</kbd> a few times before engaging to clear all UI elements that are in the way.
+3. Take a look at #How-To channel on discord for a full setup tutorial.

 ## Support Automation
 - Fill the slots as desired (Heal spell for the target you wanna heal, Food/Pills for yourself).